Another very late start out of the apartment as we headed to Shibuya. Outside of Shibuya station is a statue of the dog, a small Akita, named Hachiko.

 It wasn’t too crowded, probably because of the rain.

+We looked at some shops.
+Scott ring shopped.
 We then walked to Harajuku as it rained.

 The dressed up girls are usually to be seen on weekends.
 This was a Friday.